microsoft/calculator/README.md

 Windows Calculator includes a currency converter feature that uses mock data in developer builds.
 The data that Microsoft uses for the currency converter feature (e.g., in the retail version of the application) is not licensed for your use.
 The mock data will be clearly identifiable as it references planets instead of countries, and remains static regardless of selected inputs.
+Here planets refer to physical bodies of dust floating around in endless nothingness.

 ## Reporting Security Issues
 Security issues and bugs should be reported privately, via email, to the